YashAnand1/IMS-Document/README.md

 - In 2 separate terminal tabs, run the 'ims-server' and 'imsclient' executables

 ### **Creating Inventory-Spreadsheet**
 Once the etcd-database and IMS-Server are running in the background, the IMS-Client can now be used for managing inventories.
 However, it is first required for the user to have their Inventory details added in a Spreadsheet that follows [this format](https://docs.google.com/spreadsheets/d/1uD_DGOMjUwTxNnKYPTUNstaMcq13ON43Eb_JR8EJIVc/edit#gid=0).
 Once the spreadsheet has been created, it should be downloaded in the XLSX format for uploading it to IMS.
+It is recommended to download in the same directory as the IMS-Client application.

 While creating an Inventory-Spreasheet, the following should be ensured:
 - No merged cells exist